-Now your child (over 4 months that is) falls asleep peacefully in 5-10 minutes.
+Now your child falls asleep peacefully in 5-10 minutes.
 Dreamy, right?

 Your bedtime routine is the foundation for how the rest of the night will go.
 If your bedtime routine also includes helping your baby to sleep, more than likely they will be up several more times during the night demanding that you help them again.
 The bedtime routine is that powerful!